Tesla reports quarterly profit, opening door to S&P 500 as shares rise

 Tesla is looking to expand vehicle production by building a new factory in the U.S. Southwest as soon as the third quarter, with Texas’ Travis County and Oklahoma’s city of Tulsa vying for the new plant.

-The company on Wednesday said a site has been selected and preparations are under way, but did not provide further details.
-Officials for Tulsa and Travis County did not immediately respond to requests for comment.
+The company said on Wednesday a site has been selected and preparations are under way, but did not provide further details.
+A spokesman for Travis County said he has not been “advised at this time.”
+Officials for Tulsa did not immediately respond to requests for comment.

 Travis County has offered some $65 million in tax rebates to entice the company, which plans to produce its Model Y sports utility vehicles and futuristic Cybertruck at the new factory.